 Our office does not offer the COVID-19 vaccine

 When it comes to the health of your heart, you need to go through some screening measures several times throughout your life.
 By using stress testing techniques, cardiologist Brian Eades, MD, FACC, of CorCare TX, can tell how well your heart functions.
-Call his McKinney, Texas or Greenville, Texas office or schedule a heart stress test through the online booking feature.
+Call his McKinney, Texas office or schedule a heart stress test through the online booking feature.
 The stress test provides results quickly, so Dr. Eades determines any heart problems you may have right away.

 Dr. Eades orders a stress test as a tool to evaluate your overall heart health.
 This screening measure helps him:

 During your stress test, your technician places electrodes on your chest (you may need to shave off certain patches of hair beforehand).
 These electrodes are attached to an electrocardiogram monitor, known as an EKG, which tracks your heart’s activity.